SEAVAX - WIND MAKING MACHINES

 The same applies to our wind turbines.
 When they are hoisted in high winds the vessel will heel in proportion to the wind speed.
 We need to measure the heel to find the safe parameters for our robot engineers to be able to program SeaVax to furl the turbines when conditions are deemed to be hostile.

-INDUSTRIAL FANS - Made of steel and chrome plated, the guard of these fans is 20" inches in diameter.
+INDUSTRIAL FANS - Made of steel and chrome plated, the guard of these fans is 20" inches in diameter, the blade is aluminium.
 We will be able to pan and tilt these fans to aim them to create authentic storm conditions.

 Aircraft propellers are designated by two numbers: Diameter and Pitch.
 Thus an 18-6 propeller is 18" in diameter and has 6" of pitch.
 Pitch is the distance a propeller will move forward in one revolution in a perfect fluid (which air is not).